FivespeedDoc/BMS_Project/README.md

 # Banquet Management System

+> Please check out the `package` branch for the packaged version of this application.

 #### YANG Xikun, YANG Jinkun, REN Yixiao, Arda EREN, MIAO Xutao
 ### Designer of the application: YANG Xikun, YANG Jinkun
 ### Maintainer of the repo: YANG Jinkun